William Fichtner

 William Edward Fichtner (born November 27, 1956) is an American actor.
-Born in New York, he started his career with supporting appearances in Virtuosity (1995), Heat and Strange Days (both 1995).
+Raised in the Buffalo, New York, area, he started his career with supporting appearances in Virtuosity (1995), Heat and Strange Days (both 1995).
 A prolific character actor in film, Fichtner is recognized for memorable performances in Contact (1997), Armageddon (1998), Go (1999), The Perfect Storm (2000), Black Hawk Down (2001), Crash (2004), and The Longest Yard (2005).

-In 2005, Fichtner starred as Sheriff Tom Underlay in Invasion.
+In 2005, Fichtner starred as Sheriff Tom Underlay in Invasion, a science fiction TV series.
 He later appeared as Alexander Mahone in Prison Break, Carl Hickman in Crossing Lines, and Adam Janikowski in Mom.

-Early life
+Early life, family and education

-Fichtner was born on Mitchel Air Force Base on Long Island and raised in Cheektowaga, New York, a suburb of Buffalo.
+Fichtner was born November 27, 1956, on Mitchel Air Force Base on Long Island, New York, and raised in Cheektowaga, New York, a suburb of Buffalo.
 He is the son of Patricia A. (née Steitz) and William Frederick Fichtner.
 He has German ancestry.

-He graduated from Maryvale High School in 1974.
-After graduating from Farmingdale State College in 1976 with an associate degree in criminal justice, he attended the State University of New York at Brockport and earned a Bachelor of Arts degree in criminal justice in 1978.
+He graduated in 1974 from Maryvale High School in Cheektowaga.
+He earned an Associate of Applied Science degree in criminal justice from Farmingdale State College, graduating in 1976, then attended the State University of New York at Brockport and earned a Bachelor of Arts degree in criminal justice in 1978.
 In an interview with Michael Rosenbaum, Fichtner recalled he took a theatrical improvisation class initially to fill a fine arts requirement, and the professor recommended he consider taking further acting classes.
 He then studied at the American Academy of Dramatic Arts in New York.